simonberner/gilded-rose-refactoring-kata-python/README.md

 ## Learnings

+### Refactoring

+- First and foremost: refactoring existing code should not lead to changes and bugs in existing functionalities.
-- When we do structural changes to the code, we call that _tidying_.
+- When we change the structure of existing code, we call that activity _tidying_.
-- When we do behavioural changes to the code, we call that _refactoring_.
+- Before we do some behaviour changes to the existing code, we might want to tidy things first to get a clearer overview.

+### Other

 - Commits are like checkpoints to come back to in case we mess something up and the tests are failing.
 - Lift up conditional refactoring: extract a method with all the code with the duplicated conditional

 ### Code Smells

 - Repeated conditional checking `Aged Brie` and `Backstage passes`.
 So these parts are linked with each other.

+### Unit Tests

+- It would take a lot of time and tests to get a descent business logic coverage.